Introduction

 So, why do I see crosshairs in my telescope?

 The spider vanes are almost certainly the crosshairs you view through your telescope.
 Spider vanes are metal or plastic pieces that support the secondary mirror in reflector telescopes.
-If the scope is out of focus, the spider vanes will be visible.
+The spider vanes will be visible if the scope is out of focus.
 And if you’re not using an eyepiece, it’s not collimated.

 This is only the start.
 I’ve explored the reasons and remedies below.
 Check them out!